Argentina Energy Information

 Interactive Chart Argentina Coal and Lignite Domestic Consumption

-Industry is the largest electricity consumer (39%), ahead of the residential sector (35%) and services (25%).
-The services sector share has been relatively stable since 2000, while households have been gaining share from industry in that 15-year period.
+The residential sector is the largest electricity consumer (37%), ahead of industry (36%) and services (26%).
+The services sector share has been largely stable since 2005, while households have been gaining share from industry.

 Graph: ELECTRICITY CONSUMPTION (TWh)